 In order to determine your ROI, it is a good idea to have a system in place that allows you to monitor the monetary value of conversions.
 It may be beneficial to base your ROI on a customer’s lifetime value as this will provide you with an accurate idea and will show you the true value of your keywords, hopefully easing the pain of higher bids.

 The text you choose for your ads is key as you don’t have many characters to impress potential customers, so you’ll need to keep it clear and concise.
 There are three parts to your description: a headline, a display URL, and two description lines.

 Your headlines are often the first aspect of your ad that searchers notice.
 Your headlines should be limited to 25 characters and include relevant keywords to ensure you grab the searcher's attention.

 These green links show your website's address and shed some light on what kind of website the searchers will land on when they click your ad.
 You don’t have to send searchers to your home page.
 You can direct them to a more specific webpage with a longer URL, but if it exceeds Google’s limit of 35 characters it will show a shortened version.

 This section is self-explanatory.
 This is where you highlight details about your product or service.
 You have a 35 character limit on the first line and another 35 on the second, however, when users search on a mobile device AdWords sometimes shortens or removes your second description line.

-By now you should have a comprehensive overview of Google AdWords and how to create a campaign that works for you.
+By now you should have a comprehensive overview of Google Ads (Google AdWords) and how to create a campaign that works for you.
 In this dynamic environment, you will need to regularly test and refine your keywords and ads if you want them to constantly perform well.

 3 Interesting Courses For You